MicrosoftDocs/azure-databases-docs/articles/cosmos-db/scripts/cli/mongodb/lock.md

 [!INCLUDE[MongoDB](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb.md)]

-The script in this article demonstrates performing resource lock operations for a API for MongoDB database and collection.
+The script in this article demonstrates performing resource lock operations for an API for MongoDB database and collection.

 > [!IMPORTANT]
 >